-Nursing Foundations VII: Mental Health Nursing
+Nursing Foundations VII: Mental Health Nursing 3 credits, 45 hours lecture

 Explore legal and ethical considerations and social stigmas related to mental health and illness.
 Examine care based on best evidence related to clients and their families as they adjust to changes in functioning associated with mental health issues and related treatments.
 Build upon previous knowledge and related theory in adapting the nursing approach to the care and health promotion of mental health clients and their families using a nursing metaparadigm and nursing process.
 Trends and issues in mental health nursing will also be explored.